Learning general and distinctive 3D local deep descriptors for point cloud registration: Experiments

-Tab.~\ref{tab:fmr_3dmatch} reports the results of GeDi on 3DMatch, using its original train/test split.
-Although the splits ensure that point clouds of the test set are not used for training, the point clouds of both sets were captured with similar sensors in similar contexts.
-GeDi outperforms all the competitor descriptors on both 3DMatch and 3DMatchRotated, thus showing its great distinctiveness ability also on data of the same domain.
-Fig.~\ref{fig:inlier_graphs} provides a more detailed picture of the results on 3DMatch by varying $\tau_2$ and $\tau_1$ of Eq.~\ref{eq:fmr}, which are the inlier ratio and distance thresholds, respectively.
-We can observe that GeDi can produce a larger number of distinctive descriptors than SpinNet, especially when the inlier threshold is set to .20, where the feature-matching recall improvement is 4.8\%.
+\textbf{Same settings.} Tab.~\ref{tab:fmr_3dmatch} reports the results of GeDi on 3DMatch.
+The results are taken from the following sources: SpinImage, SHOT, USC, FPFH and Equivariant3D are from \cite{Spezialetti2019}; CGF, 3DMatch and PPFNet are from \cite{Deng2018cvpr}; FoldingNet and PPF-FoldNet are from \cite{Deng2018eccv}; the other results are from the respective papers.
+GeDi outperforms all the other descriptors on both 3DMatch and 3DMatchR, thus showing its better distinctiveness ability also on data of the same domain.
+Fig.~\ref{fig:inlier_graphs} provides a detailed picture of the results on 3DMatch by varying FMR's inlier ratio and inlier distance thresholds \cite{Ao2021}.
+We can observe that GeDi can produce a larger number of distinctive descriptors than SpinNet, especially when the inlier threshold is .20 we have a +4.8\% of FMR.
+Tab.~\ref{tab:kitti2kitti} reports the results of GeDi on KITTI.
+The results are taken from the original papers.
+GeDi achieves a success rate of 99.82\%; only one pair out of 555 failed the geometric registration.
+The success rate of GeDi is similar to that of D3Feat.
+D3Feat's RTE and RRE are .65cm and $9^{\circ}$ lower than GeDi, respectively.
+Although D3Feat's translational and rotational errors are lower, we deem GeDi's result comparable to that of D3Feat as the transformation that is estimated with RANSAC can be improved, e.g., by refining it with ICP.